nidhaloff/igel/docs/README.rst

     Outputs: {"prediction":[[0.0]]}

-- Post with multiple options for each predictor
+- POST with multiple options for each predictor

 .. code-block:: console